 Water Quality Today

 Red flags are being flown at some boathouses due to a Combined Sewer Overflow (CSO).
-A discharge at CAM005 discharged on 8/14/2025 beginning at 6:50pm and ending at 7:05pm, potentially affecting the Charles River downstream of the Eliot Bridge across from Mount Auburn Hospital.
+A discharge at CAM005 discharged on October 8, 2025 starting at 9:00AM, potentially affecting areas downstream of Eliot Bridge.
 Blue flags will be restored 48 hours from the end time.
 Public health officials recommend avoiding contact with the river during rainstorms and for 48 hours afterward, as there may be increased health risks due to bacteria or other pollutants discharged by CSOs.
-For more information see: https://www.cambridgema.gov/Departments/publicworks/combinedseweroverflowreporting
+For more information see:

-In accordance with the MA Dept. of Public Health (DPH), a cyanobacteria (blue-green algae) advisory has been posted in the Charles River downstream of Massachusetts Avenue (a.k.a. the Harvard Bridge).
-Red flags are being flown at the Charles River Yacht Club, Union Boat Club, Paddle Boston at Kendall Square, and the Charlesgate Yacht Club.
+In accordance with the MA Dept. of Public Health (DPH), a cyanobacteria (blue-green algae) advisory has been posted in the Charles River downstream of the River Street Bridge (a.k.a. the Cambridge Street Bridge).
+Red flags are being flown at the Charles River Yacht Club, Union Boat Club, Paddle Boston at Kendall Square, the Charlesgate Yacht Club, and the Riverside Boat Club.
 Public health officials recommend that people and pets avoid contact in areas of algae concentration and rinse thoroughly in the event of contact.

 For additional information on cyanobacteria blooms, we encourage you to visit the following websites: